COVID-19: Delhi-Gurugram border sealed by Haryana Police

-The Delhi-Gurugram border was sealed by Haryana Police on Friday due to COVID -19 as people and vehicles coming from the national capital were asked to go back.
+The Delhi-Gurugram border was sealed by Haryana Police on Friday due to COVID-19 with people and vehicles coming from the national capital being asked to go back.
 While the Haryana government has said that people associated with essential services will be allowed to enter Gurugram, several of them claimed that despite having passes, the police did not allow them to cross the border.

 "I am a nursing staff in a hospital at IFFCO chowk in Gurugram but they are not allowing me to cross the border.
 Earlier, the police would see my identity card and let me through but now they are not," said Rahul Singh, a resident of Rajokri in Delhi, who was stopped at the Delhi-Gurugram border near Sehraul.
 Another regular commuter from Delhi to Gurugram, Dipak Kumar, a hardware engineer with an internet service provider alleged his pass was not accepted by the police.